Columbia, SC, October 15, 2020 –

 Moving from Physical to Virtual Fundraising Events

 Are you looking at how to turn your physical fundraising event into virtual events as we continue to navigate the pandemic?
 CharityDynamics is hosting a webinar on August 11 that features panelists from the nonprofit sector who will share the lessons they’ve learned during this time.
-You can learn more and register HERE.
+You can learn more and watch recording HERE.

 New Executive Orders